mvolkmann/blog/src/alpine.md

 The `x-data` directive declares an HTML element to be an Alpine component and optionally declares associated state that Alpine watches for changes.
-The state is scoped to this element and its descendant elements.
+The state is specified as a literal JavaScript object which can include properties and functions.
-It can include properties and functions.
+These are scoped to this element and its descendant elements.

 For example: